Gloria Reuben

-Gloria Elizabeth Reuben (born June 9, 1964) is a Canadian-American actress, producer, and singer.
+Gloria Elizabeth Reuben (born June 9, 1964) is a Canadian actress, producer, and singer.
 She is well-known for her role as Jeanie Boulet on the medical drama ER (1995–1999, 2008), for which she was twice nominated for an Emmy Award, and for portraying Elizabeth Keckley in the 2012 Steven Spielberg–directed film Lincoln.

 She has featured in films such as Timecop (1994), Nick of Time (1995), Admission (2013), and Reasonable Doubt (2014).
-She played Krista Gordon on Mr. Robot (2015–2019), as well as a recurring character on City on a Hill (2019-2021).
+She played Krista Gordon on Mr. Robot (2015–2019), as well as a recurring character on City on a Hill (2019–2021).
 She also played Adina Johnson on Cloak & Dagger from 2018 to 2019.
+Beginning in 2025, she is a series regular on Boston Blue.

 Early life and education

 Gloria Elizabeth Reuben was born on June 9, 1964 in Toronto, Ontario, to Pearl Avis (Mills), a classical singer, and Cyril George Reuben, a civil engineer.
 Her parents are both Jamaican-born.
 Her father was mostly Jewish (with Ashkenazi and Sephardi roots), though he also had some African ancestry; her mother is of mostly African descent.
 Her father, an elderly widower with five adult children when he married her mother, died when she was young.
 Her parents had split up before his death.
 Reuben was the subject of a segment of Henry Louis Gates Jr.'s television genealogy series Finding Your Roots.

 Gloria was one of six children.
 Her older half-brother, Denis Simpson, was an actor and children's television host and died in 2010.
 Her younger brother David died in 1988.
 Reuben details her relationship and experience with the deaths of her brothers in her 2019 memoir My Brothers' Keeper.

 Reuben began learning piano as a child and later studied music technique and theory, ballet, and jazz at the Royal Conservatory of Music.